lubuntu-team/manual/source/4/4.3/Update-Notifier.rst

 Version
 -------
-Lubuntu ships with version 0.5.4 of Update Notifier.
+Lubuntu ships with version 1.0.0 of Lubuntu Update.

 How to Launch
 -------------
-To launch Update Notifier :menuselection:`Preferences --> Apply Full Upgrade`, press the :guilabel:`Apply Full Upgrade` from LXQt Configuration Center, or from the command line run
+To launch Update Notifier :menuselection:`Preferences --> Lubuntu Update`, press the :guilabel:`Lubuntu Update` from LXQt Configuration Center, or from the command line run

 .. code::

-    lubuntu-upgrader
+    lubuntu-update

 The icon for Update Notifier looks like a goldenrod circle with two circular arrows around the circle.